Essenceia/blake2_asic/README.md

 The native presence of this probe will make debugging much more convergent as it will allow us to use the ILA debug cores.

-Scripts are provided to automatically the entire FPGA flow in the `fpga/basys3` folder.
+Scripts are provided to automatically the entire FPGA flow in the `fpga` folder.
 ```
-cd fpga/basys3
+cd fpga
 ```

 Create the Vivado project :